BureauTech/Cadastrol-Server/README.md

 This is the back-end of our test application.
 [Click here to access the front-end](https://github.com/BureauTech/Cadastrol-Client).

+The documentation with all endpoints available and how to call them is [available here](https://github.com/BureauTech/APIs-Docs).

 ## How to install

 ### Docker Image